 PM congratulates Kejriwal for Delhi win

-The Aam Aadmi Party is set to form government in Delhi for a third consecutive term.
+The Aam Aadmi Party is set to form government in Delhi for a third consecutive term with the party getting a fresh mandate to run the city-state in the February 8 elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)